6 Books to Read Before They Become Movies This Year

 The best-selling Nicola Yoon novel centers on a teenage girl with an autoimmune disorder that confines her to a decontaminated house.
 When a boy moves in next door, she begins to wish her world were wider.
 Amandla Stenberg and Nick Robinson play the lovesick teens.

 A man inherits his cousin's estate and begins to question the circumstances around the death in this classic novel by Daphne Du Maurier (Rebecca, The Birds).
-Rachel Weiss stars as the dead man's widow.
+Rachel Weisz stars as the dead man's widow.

 The Dark Tower (Aug.
 4)